1

 Total development costs per unit

 Justification: DOLA will consider total development costs per unit as measured against the DOH published range.
 Staff aggregates project cost data and updates cost assessment ranges every two years.
 These are published in the Application Instructions (p.
-11-12).
+18-19).
+Applications whose total development costs per unit are below 90% of the range will receive 10 points, while applications whose total development costs per unit are below the range but more than 90% of the range will receive 5 points.
+Applications whose total development costs per unit are above the range will receive zero points.

 Justification: DOLA will publish a list of energy efficiency certifications programs and will award higher points to projects pursuing certifications with more rigorous requirements.
 Currently, those certifications are: